laas/fire-rs-saop/README.md

     ./docker/run.sh [start]

 Makefile
 --------

-All most commons operations are available in the Makefile.
+Most commons operations are available in the Makefile.
 Targets include

-- `build`: compile the project
+- `build`: compile the project (default target)
 - `autobuild`: Recompile the project each time a source file is changed (requires "when-changed")
-- `test`: Run unit tests
+- `test-python`: Run all python unit tests
-- `test-cpp`: Run unittests for the C++ module only
+- `test-cpp`: Run unittests specific to the C++ module only
+- `test-python-cpp`: Run test interfacing the python and C++ codes.
 - `docker`: starts a shell in the docker container.
 - `docker_build_container`: Build/rebuild the docker image.

-A typical workflow would be to start
+A typical workflow would be to launch the docker container(`make docker`) and the build the project inside it.